a-weinert/a-weinert.github.io/_posts/2021-07-16-webHyphenation.md

-Note 7: If you use this [Frame4](https://frame4j.de/index_en.html "a Java (8) framework") version or a newer one (and don't switch off this sorting) you may ignore Note 4 to 6.
+Note 7: If you use this [Frame4](https://frame4j.de/index_en.html "a Java (8) framework") version or a newer one (and don't switch off this sorting) you may ignore Note 4 and 6.

 Happy automatic hyphenation.